ipta/pulsar-clock-corrections/tempo/clock/time_gbt.dat.md

 2023-12-21 20:29:31.189 - Validation failed: New version of tempo/clock/time_gbt.dat clock corrections differ from old version where they overlap in 11 places
 2023-12-22 20:29:47.075 - Validation failed: New version of tempo/clock/time_gbt.dat clock corrections differ from old version where they overlap in 11 places
 2023-12-23 20:29:45.141 - Validation failed: New version of tempo/clock/time_gbt.dat clock corrections differ from old version where they overlap in 11 places
+2023-12-24 20:29:35.364 - Validation failed: New version of tempo/clock/time_gbt.dat clock corrections differ from old version where they overlap in 11 places
 ```
 [Full log](https://raw.githubusercontent.com/ipta/pulsar-clock-corrections/main/log/tempo/clock/time_gbt.dat.log)